DJBenson/b4rngsdocs/docs/index.md

 ## Welcome
 Welcome to the Grindleton & Sawley Project Hub.
 This is a volunteer-led project which aims to spread the word about B4RN, how it can improve our digital lives and the investment opporunities available which allow B4RN to deliver their services where it might otherwise be deemed not economically viable.

-This site is neither operated nor endorsed by B4RN but our volunteers work closely with B4RN to ensure we provide accurate and relevant information to support our local project in Grindleton and Sawley.

 Please feel free to browse the site and if you have any questions, you can [contact](contact.md) us for further information.